dateng2016/notes/voice_agent.md

 ## Useful fields from the raw menu items

 id, name, description?, price, cost, stock, tax_type, sizes,

 ## Questions for Binbin (or to explore)

 `available_online` field -> does this mean whether the item is available currently? -> Check using the `genius` machine

+Log in to the admin web page on heartland

+Stock -1 ???

+subitem_id? -> What for?

+Where to check the meaning of the fields and stuff???

+How did you solve the allow subs

+in the modifier.json -> size_prices???? sort_order?

+`sort_order` in the section file -> any use?

+tag? attribute? inside the menu -> No use???

+Discuss with Adem about the UI for menu scraping.